puppetlabs/puppetlabs-firewall/README.markdown

 * `islastfrag`: The ability to match the last fragment of an ipv6 packet.

+* `length`: The ability to match the length of the layer-3 payload.

 * `log_level`: The ability to control the log level.

 * `log_prefix`: The ability to add prefixes to log messages.